Coming September 25, 2017

 Simeon shook his head.
 If Kamen had come alone to the market and entreated Simeon a second time, he might have been persuaded to take him up on the offer.
 But he couldn’t bring himself to help Boril.
 Not after Kleidion.

-Kamen turned and followed Boril and the other soldier out of the market.
+Kamen turned and followed Boril and Rade out of the market.

 It wasn’t until someone came to purchase the last of his grapes that Simeon realized he was still clutching the hilt of his sword tightly in his hands.

 Enjoy what you read?
 Get The Time Seller on Amazon